harrisonsscott/pixelart/Generate/README.md

 Run with
 ./pixelArt [Image] [Output] [Size X] [Size Y] [Threshold]

+Instead of inputting a number for [Size Y], you can just put "x" instead, which would keep the aspect ratio of the original image.

 Where Size X and Y is the size of the outputted image, and threshold is the similarity between palette colors